 There are two correct answers:

 Second, you need enough car insurance to protect your life from turning into a living hell if you have a car accident.
-That can be as easy as buying the minimum coverage mentioned above.
+That can be as easy as buying the minimum coverage.
 Or it can be much more complicated.

 Who should buy minimum levels of liability car insurance?